-- New Ash Green Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should raise their concerns with the school pastoral team.
-This team consists of Helen Davin (SMHL), Sam Goss (Inclusion Manager), Julie Corley (Mental Health Firstaider and Learning Mentor) and Toni Church (FLO and Freedom Programme Lead) - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience through a needs-led curriculum.
-The curriculum is underpinned by the schools core values and the 6 ways to well-being.
+- Wateringbury CE Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Report to the class teacher - o Refer to school mental health provision map. - o Refer to senior mental health lead (Debbie Johnson) or Mental Health First Aider (Catherina Henry). - o Report to DSL if there are also safeguarding concerns. - o Report on CPOMS - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This will be covered in PSHE sessions and worship.